COSBlab/BANAL-236/DATA/README.md

 * `1-do_emin_equil.sh`: protocol for energy minimization and equilibration;
 * `2-do_production.sh`: protocol for production simulations;
 * `3-do_analysis.sh`: protocol for the analysis of the production simulations;
+* `plumed_driver.dat`: calculate various types of RMSD with PLUMED
+* `count-SB.py`: calculate frequency of formation of inter-subunits salt bridges;
 * `get_PDB_frames.py`: convert a GROMACS xtc trajectory to individual PDB files, one for each frame.